Ugikie/Ugikie/README.md

 ### Hi, I'm Austin - aka [Ugikie][website].
 Nice to meet you! 👋

-## I'm a Full Stack Developer who loves React!
+## I'm a Full Stack Engineer who loves React!

 - ⚔ I'm currently working on mastering React, with the help of Node.js
 - 🎮 I love making games and creating ways for people to have a unique experience every time they play